 The bond market will rally when the PPI decreases or posts only small increases, but bond prices will fall when the PPI post larger-than-expected gains.
 The equity market rallies with the bond market because low inflation promises low interest rates and is good for profits.

-Changes in the producer price index for finished goods are considered a precursor of consumer price inflation.
-If the prices that manufacturers pay for their raw materials rise, they would have to raise the prices that consumers pay for their finished goods in order to not decrease profit margins.
-Changes in the supply and demand for labor will affect wage changes with a delay because wages are institutionalized and contractual.
-However, commodity prices react more quickly to changes in supply and demand.
+Changes in the producer price index are considered a precursor of consumer price inflation.
+If prices that producers receive rise, then retailers will attempt to pass those costs to consumers.
+However, changes in the supply and demand for labor will affect wage changes with a delay because wages are institutionalized and contractual and have a larger impact on consumer prices than producer prices.

-Commodity prices vary from month to month, but food and energy prices, which make up nearly one-quarter of the PPI, are the major source of the volatility.
+Food and energy prices, which make up about 11 to 12 percent of the PPI-FD, are the major source of the volatility.
 Due to sharp movements in these two components, market players and economists have become accustomed to monitoring the PPI excluding food and energy.
 In shorthand, this is also referred to as the "core" PPI.
 (In reality, what can be more "core" than food and gasoline to consumers?)

-The PPI for finished goods gets the most attention, but market players have turned to the PPI for intermediate materials and crude materials for early indications of inflation.
-The earlier the stage of processing, the more volatile the index.
+The PPI for final demand gets the most attention, but market players have turned to the PPI for intermediate demand for early indications of inflation.
+This set of PPI data is organized in part by production flow.
+However, the earlier the stage of processing, the more volatile the index.